NZ Seismic & Structural Engineer

-Senior award-winning Christchurch-based structural engineer with extensive global and NZ commercial high-rise experience.
+Senior award-winning Christchurch-based structural engineer with extensive international and NZ commercial high-rise experience.
 First hand pre- and post- earthquake performance knowledge across dozens of buildings.

 Peer Reviews